gdusbabek/collene/README.md

 ### Things that need to be verified or implemented and then verified

-1. Look at a way to implement `Directory.listAll()`, probably using a long row.
+1. <strike>Look at a way to implement `Directory.listAll()`, probably using a long row.
 (Let's face it, if this grows to millions of entries, you have other problems.)
-After thinking about it for a bit, I want to use several long rows and then read from all of them.
+After thinking about it for a bit,</strike> I want to use several long rows and then read from all of them.
 This is a little way of sharding.
 1. Document retrieval.